vincentriemer/io-808/tutorial/tutorial.md

 Selecting which pattern you want to edit works the same exact way as the `1st PART`.
 The first pattern should still be selected so you shouldn't need to do anything other than click play to start editing.

 When you press play you should notice that the according to the lights on the step buttons, the patterns are empty.
 You'll also notice that even though they seem empty, the sound coming out is still just looping the `1st PART`.
-This is by design as when you are in the `2nd PART` mode, you are editing the second part through the step buttons, but you hear the second part in context of being after the `1st PART` (loops `1st PART` -> `2nd Part` -> `REPEAT`).
+This is by design as when you are in the `2nd PART` mode, you are editing the second part through the step buttons, but you hear the second part in context of being after the `1st PART` (`1st PART` -> `2nd Part` -> Loop back to `1st PART`).

 The reason why the sequence is only looping the `1st PART` is due to the fact that the `2nd PART`'s pattern length defaults to zero, which is a great transition to...